Jdevv96/grocery-list-react/README.md

 - Add grocery items to the list
 - Mark items as completed and remove from list
+- Filter and search capabilites to find specific items

 ## Features still to come

-- Filter and search functions to find specific items
 - Responsive design, for an enjoyable experience on any device
+- Login functionality to save users unique lists
+- API integration to allow for detailed grocery items information in real time

 ### Tools used